opencog/atomspace-dht/README.md

   tagged with a version number (a timestamp) so that Atoms that are deleted and then restored can be placed in proper chronological order.
 CRDT seems like overkill.
+* TODO: Optionally use crypto signatures to verify that the data comes from legitimate, cooperating sources.
+* TODO: Support read-write overlays on top of read-only datasets.
+  This seems like it should be easy...
 * TODO: Enhancement: listen for new values on specific atoms or atom types.
 * TODO: Enhancement: listen for atomspace updates.